-Q. What advice do you have for a customer looking to hire a provider like you?
+What advice would you give a customer looking to hire a provider in your area of work?

-A. How long will I need in the studio?
+How long will I need in the studio?

 This depends on many factors.
 If you are well prepared, know your material by heart and have played together as a band for a considerable length of time then you should be able to record and mix between 2 and 5 songs in a typical session of 8 hours (although in order to complete 5 songs the band would have to play ÃÂlive' as apposed to recording each individual track).
 The professionalism of the band members and the sound engineer will also affect how much gets done in a day.

 The number of days you need will ultimately depend on how many songs you want to record.
 Remember that recording and mixing always takes a lot longer than you imagine so make sure to budget sufficiently for this.
 A full album can take anywhere up to 14 full days studio time with approximately half of this time being spent on the mix down.
 For this reason you, as a band must be as perfect as possible with regard to your musicianship otherwise you may end up paying for extra days to finish the mixing stage.

-A. Ask friends and other musicians if they have used the studio or if they know anyone who has.
+Ask friends and other musicians if they have used the studio or if they know anyone who has.
 Personal recommendations are a good start as musicians will not promote a studio who did an unsatisfactory job on their recordings.
-If someone has used the studio you're interested in ask if you can listen to the recordings they produced.
+If someone has used the studio you're interested in, ask if you can listen to the recordings they produced.